Zer0-bit/gaggiuino/README.md

     >*USB driver so your system recognizes the Arduino clone board, let's say i have found this the hard way as apparetly the majority of cloned arduinos use a cheaper USB controller comparing to "genuino"*

 ### **Hardware requirements:**
-###### The code has been designed to be plugable, meaning there is a minimal hardware configuration one can start with if certain features are not something of interest, next to the hardware component there will be anotated whether its a [BASE] or [EXT] functionality companent type
+###### The code has been designed to be plugable, meaning there is a minimal hardware configuration one can start with if certain features are not something of interest, next to the hardware component there will be anotated whether its a [BASE] or [EXT] functionality component type

 1. [Arduino Nano](https://bit.ly/3eXSfXZ)  **[BASE]**
     >*Be sure to buy the AT328 version, also if you're buying the mini usb version buy the cable from them, you'll save yourself a lot of problems.